Designed and manufactured in New Zealand, The Te Kahu Ora thermal screening system detects people with fevers automatically.

 The camera comes with either a tripod or a wall mount.
 There is a $49 (ex GST) monthly fee for software updates, online reporting and support.

 The camera is manufactured in New Zealand and the development of the camera is being supported by the New Zealand government through a grant from the Ministry of Business, Innovation and Employment's COVID-19 Innovation Acceleration Fund.
+The Te Kahu Ora thermal camera design is open source and the detailed design documentation can be found here.

 You can find the manual for the camera here.
 Check out the latest news about the thermal camera for detecting elevated body temperatures.
 Check out our videos about the Te Kahu Ora camera